Love Travel, but Hate Airline Miles? Try AmEx's Blue Sky Preferred

 There is a $75 annual fee for this card and a 2.7% foreign transaction fee on all charges processed outside the United States.

-- This card offers a respectable 1.33% return on most spending, and a very competitive 2.66% return on restaurant, hotel, and rental car spending.
+- This card offers a respectable 1x points on most spending, and a very competitive 2x points on US restaurant, hotel, and rental car spending.

 - I like how travelers can purchase tickets the way they normally would, and then get reimbursed by this credit card rewards program.
 In this way, travelers earn points and miles for their travel and are eligible for upgrades.